maurosoria/dirsearch/docs/usage.md

 ## Proxies

 dirsearch supports SOCKS and HTTP proxies.
 You can provide one proxy or a file containing multiple proxies.
+The threaded and native request engines support SOCKS4, SOCKS4a, SOCKS5, and SOCKS5h.
 The async engine supports SOCKS5 and SOCKS5h.
-Use the default threaded engine for SOCKS4 and SOCKS4a proxies.
+The native engine supports username/password proxy authentication for HTTP(S) and SOCKS5.
+SOCKS4 only defines a user ID; use the threaded engine when a SOCKS4 proxy requires one.

 ```sh
 python3 dirsearch.py -e php,html,js -u https://target --proxy 127.0.0.1:8080